Pekaway/VAN_PI/README.md

  - Webasto W-Bus <=3.5 - *tested with a Thermo Top V water heater*
  - Chinese Diesel Heater *blue wire* - Arduino NANO Serial Interface
  - Truma INET **in development**
- - LF BROS via 433mhz
+ - LF BROS via 433mhz (needs to be activated in the backend since v1.1.0, WiringPI may need to be installed)

   ## Displays

   - HDMI: <br>
-  we are using a headless system on the official release.
-But you can install our system on any desktop version via the install script and then use the normal webinterface as your display
+  VAN PI OS is based on a headless Debian/Raspbian image.
+You can install the software stack on Ubuntu/Debian based desktop versions with the install script and then use the normal webinterface as your display.
+Please be aware that manual adjustments may need to be done.

   - Nextion via UART:<br>

-  with our RJ45 UART adapter we can connect a Nextion display to the system via an RJ45 ethernet cable.
-It provides 5V DC and the 3.3V UART for the communication.
-We do not have an official VAN PI Nextion Image yet.
+  With the RJ45 UART adapter we can connect a Nextion display to the Relayboard/HAT via an RJ45 ethernet cable.
+It provides 5V DC and 3.3V UART for communication.
+We do not have an official VAN PI Nextion image yet.
 You can find information about the protocol in the docs to build your own .tft file.

   - Sonoff NS Wifi Panel: <br>
-   We support the NS Panel and hat setup a special VAN PI TFT file for.
-The Data is send via MQTT.
+   We support the NS Panel and have prepared a VAN PI tft file for it.
+The data is send with MQTT.
 Please check this installation quide **in development**

 # VANPI HARDWARE

-## Rekayboard
+## Relayboard

 ## HAT